shuboxio/shubox.js/README.md

 # Shubox.js Requirements Checklist

 [x] UMD for js module so that it can be used solo, or with/by other packaging libs.
-[] Use any version of dropzone that is installed.
-[] Load dropzone from CDN if it is not installed.
+[-] Use any version of dropzone that is installed. (use npm) [-] Load dropzone from CDN if it is not installed.
 [] Have a default signature url.
 Allow overriding.
 [] Have a default upload announce url (for webhooks).
 Allow overriding.
 [] Initialize with provided shubox public key.